Mgahinga Gorilla National Park

 The park has a checklist of over 115 species with 14 of the 24 species of the Albertine Rift mountains endemics and 39 of the 88 species of Afro-tropical highlands biome that occur in Uganda.

-The park is also home to the world’s endangered mountain gorillas yet favors the gorilla trackingexperience.
+The park is also home to the world’s endangered mountain gorillas yet favours the gorilla tracking experience.
 Golden monkeys, Buffaloes, Elephants, Black-fronted duikers, Bushbucks, Giant forest hogs, Side-striped Jackals, Egyptian mongoose, several cats, and spotted hyenas have been recorded here.

 Mt.
 Sabyinyo (3660m)

-Like an old man, the time has eroded Mt.
+Like an old man, time has eroded Mt.
 Sabyinyo’s crow.
 This volcano offers three challenging peaks to climb.
 A climb up the mountain takes one up a ridge along the eastern side of the rise to the summit.
-If you are to continue, the hill to the peak 11 involves walking a ridge with breath-taking drops into gorges of Rwanda and Uganda, a dual experience you will achieve here.
-Finally, the hike up to the peak 111 is steep with several ladders and much scrambling.
-You are guaranteed to get your hands dirty en-route to peak111!
-Once on top, you will be in Rwanda, Democratic Republic of Congo and Uganda, what a triple experience this is!
+If you are to continue, the hill to Peak 11 involves walking a ridge with breathtaking drops into the gorges of Rwanda and Uganda, a dual experience you will achieve here.
+Finally, the hike up to peak 111 is steep with several ladders and much scrambling.
+You are guaranteed to get your hands dirty en route to peak111!
+Once on top, you will be in Rwanda, the Democratic Republic of Congo and Uganda, what a triple experience this is!
 The journey takes about eight hours round trip to cover the 14km stretch.